 We do not make a profit on service charges.
 They are a direct re-charge of expenditure made to deliver services to your block in line with our responsibilities within your lease.
 Estimates and Actuals are sent out in line with the terms of you lease.

-Covid-19 - Estimates were sent out prior to Covid-19 and were based on a full regular service.
-If services reduce or increased (for example additional cleans) we will reflect this in the actual costs for 2020/21 which you will be notified of in August/September 2021.
+COVID-19 - Estimates are based on a full regular service.
+If services reduce or increased (for example additional cleans) we will reflect this in the actual costs which you will be notified by October each year.

 Service charge estimates are sent out in March each year for the coming year's contribution toward services, or works provided to the block or estate where your property is located.
 These must be paid by equal quarterly instalments, as set out in the lease agreement, in advance, on the first of each of the following months; April, July, October and January.

 If you prefer to pay your service charges monthly, it is important that you contact us to let us know.
 If we have not recorded your instalment plan, you may receive reminder letters from us.